Puducherry district

-The Puducherry district, also known by its former name Pondicherry district, is one of the four districts of the union territory of Puducherry in South India.
-The district occupies an area of 290 km2, spread over 11 non-contiguous enclaves lying on or near the Bay of Bengal within a compact area in the state of Tamil Nadu.
+Puducherry district, also known by its former name Pondicherry district, is one of the four districts of the union territory of Puducherry in South India.
+The district occupies an area of 290 km2, spread over 12 non-contiguous enclaves lying on or near the Bay of Bengal within a compact area in the state of Tamil Nadu.
 According to the 2011 census, the district has a population of 950,289.

 Administrative divisions

 For administrative purpose, the union territory of Puducherry is divided into eight taluks.
 Four of these, viz.
 Puducherry, Uzhavarkarai, Villianur and Bahour, together constitute Puducherry district.
-Among these four, only Ozhukarai taluk does not contain any rural area.
+Among these four, only Uzhavarkarai taluk does not contain any rural area.
 The rural areas under the other three taluks are further divided commune panchayats (CP) or simply communes.
 Rural area of Puducherry taluk is covered by a single commune – Ariyankuppam, whereas Villianur taluk has two communes, viz.
 Villianur and Mannadipet, and rural area of Bahour taluk consists of two communes, viz.
 Bahour and Nettapakkam.

 Census 2011 has identified three census towns in Puducherry district, along with three existing statutory towns.
-Pondicherry and Ozhukarai are the municipalities, Kurumbapet is the gram panchayat and the 3 census towns are: Ariyankuppam, Manavely and Villianur.
-Puducherry urban agglomeration consists of the area under the all these six towns along with Odiampet, which is considered as urban outgrowth of Kurumbapet.
+Pondicherry and Uzhavarkarai are the municipalities, Kurumbapet is the gram panchayat and the 3 census towns are: Ariyankuppam, Manavely and Villianur.
+Puducherry urban agglomeration consists of the area under the all these six towns along with Odiampet, which is an urban outgrowth.

 For the ease of administration, Department of Revenue and Disaster Management, Government of Puducherry, has defined two sub-divisions of the Puducherry district, viz.
 Pondicherry North subdivision and Pondicherry South subdivision, each consisting of two taluks.
-Pondicherry North subdivision contains the taluks of Pondicherry and Ozhukarai, whereas Pondicherry South subdivision consists of the other two taluks of the district, viz.
+Pondicherry North subdivision contains the taluks of Pondicherry and Uzhavarkarai, whereas Pondicherry South subdivision consists of the other two taluks of the district, viz.
 Villianur and Bahour.
 Each of these four taluks are further divided into sub-taluks/firkas which consists of revenue villages from rural/semi-urban/urban area.

 Planning and Research Department, Government of Puducherry, further defines the notion of a block.
 The union territory of Puducherry is divided into six blocks, three of which forms the Puducherry district, viz.
 Ariyankuppam, Ozkhukarai and Villianur.